The beard is back!

-The brand Honest Amist first became popular when they introduced a beard balm that they claim was “better than oil”.
+The brand Honest Amist first became famous when they introduced a beard balm that they claim was “better than oil.”

-Their first product, the Honest Amish Beard Balm as a hit.
+Their first product, the Honest Amish Beard Balm, was a success.

-Many regard their beard balm as one of the best even in an such a crowded market but how about does their beard oil fare?
+Many regard their beard balm as one of the best.
+Even in a crowded market, but how about does their beard oil fare?

 Is it as good?
 We’ll find out…